 Federal Government Shutdown

-Programs overseen by the New York State Office of Temporary and Disability Assistance – including Public Assistance and the Supplemental Nutrition Assistance Program (SNAP) – are not immediately affected by the federal government shutdown and are continuing to operate.
-Benefits will continue to be provided, and use of benefit cards are not impacted by the shutdown.
-Additionally, applications for these programs overseen by OTDA will continue to be accepted at this time.
-This message will be updated if additional information becomes available.
+The ongoing federal government shutdown is not yet affecting programs overseen by the New York State Office of Temporary and Disability Assistance — including Public Assistance and the Supplemental Nutrition Assistance Program (SNAP).
+Applications are continuing to be accepted, benefits are being provided, and use of benefit cards are not impacted at this time.
+If the shutdown continues into November, benefits for SNAP and the Home Energy Assistance Program (HEAP) could be delayed.
+This message will be updated as additional information becomes available.

-Last updated: October 1, 2025, 9:10 AM
+Last updated: October 17, 2025, 4:45 PM

 Supplemental Nutrition Assistance Program (SNAP)